Melindrea/melindrea.github.io/src/privacy-cookies.md

 ## Privacy

-This site uses Google Analytics to track the user's movement on the site.
+This site does not track the user.

 ## Cookies

-This site have no cookies except what is required for Google Analytics, RedBubble and Ko-fi.
+This site have no cookies except what is required for RedBubble's and Ko-fi's widgets.